cloudmesh/cloudmesh-storage/README.md

         container: 'Test container name'
 ```

-Credentials settings can be obtained from Azure portal.
+Configuration settings for credentials in the yaml file can be obtained from Azure portal.

 * `account_name` - This is the name of the Azure blob storage account.
 * `account_key` - This can be found under 'Access Keys' after navigating to the storage account on the Azure portal.